Low Fat Mock Deviled Eggs

-These are called mock deviled eggs because instead of using the cholesterol laden egg yolks, you use garbanzo beans for the filling.
+These are called low fat mock deviled eggs because instead of using the cholesterol laden egg yolks, you use garbanzo beans for the filling.

 6 hard boiled eggs